Realization of fermionic Laughlin state on a quantum processor

-Using classical numerical simulators, we optimize $\beta_{km}$ for $\nu=1/3$ Laughlin state in the isotropic geometry regime (see Methods), and demonstrated that the optimized parameters obtained with $N_e = 6$ can be generalized to larger systems.
-The optimized parameters $\beta_{km}$ achieves $\mathcal{F}=0.93$ compared with the Laughlin state, the exact ground state of the full Hamiltonian Eq. \ref{eqn:LaughlinExactGSHam} obtained by ED.
+Using classical simulator (noiseless), we optimize $\beta_{km}$ for $\nu=1/3$ Laughlin state in the isotropic geometry regime (see Methods), and demonstrated that the optimized parameters obtained with $N_e = 6$ can be transferred to larger systems as warm starts, assuming a fixed HVA repetition $p$.
+The optimized parameters $\beta_{km}$ achieves $\mathcal{F}=0.93$ compared with the Laughlin state, the exact ground state of the full Hamiltonian \eqref{eqn:LaughlinExactGSHam} obtained by ED at $N_e = 6$.
 Since the fidelity between the ground state of $H_{\text{eff}}$ and the Laughlin state decays naturally with system size $N_e$ (Fig. \ref{fig:wfc_overlap}), we expect the fidelity between $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ and the Laughlin state to follow the same trend when we transfer the optimized parameters to larger systems.
 Fig. \ref{fig:fidelity_scaling}(a) shows the fidelity scales as expected for larger systems up to $N_e = 10$.
-Optimizing $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ with larger system size did not achieve higher fidelity (see Supplementary Information), indicating that the accumulation of infidelity is mainly due to the orthogonality catastrophe \cite{kohn_nobel_1999, anderson_infrared_1967}.
+Optimizing $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ with larger system size did not achieve higher fidelity (see Supplementary Information), further supporting parameter transferability and our construction's resilience to barren plateau \cite{mele_avoiding_2022}.
+This smooth transferability suggests that parameters optimized on smaller systems provide high-quality warm starts for larger systems, reducing classical optimization costs and mitigating trainability issues when one subsequently increases the HVA repetition $p$ with system size.

-This scalability suggests that parameters optimized for smaller systems can be extrapolated to larger systems, reducing computational costs and providing a improved starting point for annealing or another variational approaches.
-Notably, the average deviation of intensive quantities, such as the local density and two-point correlation between $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ and the Laughlin state, remain constant with increasing the system size (Fig. \ref{fig:fidelity_scaling}(b-c)).
-As such, our protocol can be readily extended to near-term quantum simulations of strongly correlated topological systems at scale.
+Notably, the average deviation of intensive quantities, such as the local density and two-point correlation between $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ and the Laughlin state, remain constant with increasing system size (Fig. \ref{fig:fidelity_scaling}(b-c)).
+This observation strengthens the smooth transferability and suggests that for $H_{\text{eff}}$ considered here, reproducing local physics with high accuracy, does not require large prefactors in the linear depth scaling of the HVA.
+As such, our protocol can be extended sensibly to near-term quantum simulations of strongly correlated topological systems at scale.